MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 ### Feature updates

-- **Behavioral changes to the beforeunload event.** The behavior of the beforeunload event has changed such that calling preventDefault in a beforeunload event handler will trigger a confirmation dialog, and setting returnValue to an empty string in a beforeunload event handler will no longer trigger a confirmation dialog.
-This change will take effect starting in Microsoft Edge version 119.
+- **Behavioral changes to the beforeunload event.** The behavior of the beforeunload event has changed such that calling preventDefault in a beforeunload event handler triggers a confirmation dialog, and setting returnValue to an empty string in a beforeunload event handler no longer triggers a confirmation dialog.
+This takes effect starting in Microsoft Edge version 119.
 Administrators can temporarily opt-out of this functionality by disabling the [BeforeunloadEventCancelByPreventDefaultEnabled](/deployedge/microsoft-edge-policies#beforeunloadeventcancelbypreventdefaultenabled) policy.

 - **Split screen restore improvements.** Split screen allows you to simultaneously work on multiple tasks across two, side-by-side screens in one browsing tab to boost your productivity and multitask more efficiently.
 Now after the browser is restarted and the previous session is restored, the split tab will also be restored.

 - **Additional capability to manage sidebar apps.** Administrators can utilize the "sidebar_auto_open_blocked" [ExtensionSettings](/deployedge/microsoft-edge-policies#extensionsettings) policy field to control the auto-open behavior of sidebar apps.
 For more information, see [Detailed guide to the ExtensionSettings](/deployedge/microsoft-edge-manage-extensions-ref-guide) policy.

-- **Updates to Microsoft Edge enterprise sync settings page.** When the [ForceSyncTypes](/deployedge/microsoft-edge-policies#forcesynctypes) and [SyncTypesListDisabled](/deployedge/microsoft-edge-policies#synctypeslistdisabled) polices are used concurrently the sync settings page (`edge://settings/profiles/sync`) will accurately show the status for each data type.
+- **Updates to Microsoft Edge enterprise sync settings page.** When the [ForceSyncTypes](/deployedge/microsoft-edge-policies#forcesynctypes) and [SyncTypesListDisabled](/deployedge/microsoft-edge-policies#synctypeslistdisabled) polices are used concurrently, the sync settings page (`edge://settings/profiles/sync`) accuratelys show the status for each data type.

 ### Policy updates